WFC Donchanka

 WFC Donchanka, also known as Donchanka TsPOR for sponsorship reasons, is a Ukrainian women's football club from Donetsk.
+The name of the club is a misnomer since Donchanka represented the city of Donetsk, not "Donsk".

 Founded in 1992 as Tekstilshchik Donetsk, it was renamed as Donetsk-Ros in 1994 before taking its current name in 1997.
 Donchanka was the leading Ukrainian team for much of the 1990s, winning five championships and four national cups between 1994 and 1999.
 In 1999, the club lost its sponsors and leading players, and the shift was made to young talented players.
 It was third in the 2012 championship, its best result since 2003.